-We are one of the most comprehensive and experienced wealth management companies around and our range of holistic financial planning services covers all your needs whether you are in the world.
+We are one of the most comprehensive and experienced wealth management companies around and our range of holistic financial planning services covers all your needs wherever you are in the world.

 Benefits of living in Spain

-From the low cost of living in Spain to the glorious sunshine, there are many reasons why British expats flock here more than anywhere else in Europe.
-There’s a huge range of employment opportunities too – especially in the aerospace, pharmaceutical and IT sectors.
+From the low cost of living to the country’s glorious sunshine, there are many reasons why British expats flock here more than anywhere else in Europe.
+And it’s not just the weather and views.
+There’s also a huge range of employment opportunities, especially in the aerospace, pharmaceutical, and IT sectors.

-Spain enjoys incredible blue skies and sunshine for most of the year, and on the sun-drenched Costa del Sol, residents enjoy an average of 320 days of sunshine a year.
-For British expats, it’s an easy choice between the wet, windy, cold climate of the UK and the glorious weather in Spain.
-Spanish citizens can enjoy an outdoor lifestyle no matter the time of year, from skiing in the Pyrenees to sunbathing in Marbella.
+Spain enjoys incredible blue skies and sunshine for most of the year, and on the sun-drenched Costa del Sol, residents enjoy an average of 320 days of sunshine a year!

 Best cities to move to in Spain